25 Things You're Doing That Put You At Risk for a Heart Attack

 It's no secret that too many of us are drinking too many of our daily calories.
 And what's bad for your waistline is bad for your heart.
 A March 2019 study published in the journal Circulation found that drinking sugary drinks was associated with an increased risk of death, particularly from cardiovascular disease.

-Recommendation: Switch out that soda for water or seltzer without artificial sweeteners.
+The Remedy Rx: Switch out that soda for water or seltzer without artificial sweeteners.
 (Read on to find out why diet soda isn't the answer.)
 "Drinking water in place of sugary drinks is a healthy choice that could contribute to longevity," says Vasanti Malik, the study's lead author and a research scientist at the Harvard T.H.
 Chan School of Public Health.

 Eating Too Much Sugar, Period